MikroElektronika/mikrosdk_click_v2/clicks/se051plugntrust/README.md

 ## Example Description

-> This application is showcasing basic functionality of SE051 Plug&Trust click board.
+> This application is showcasing basic functionality of SE051 Plug&Trust Click board.
 It gets identify data from device, selects card manager and applet.
 Then checks free memory, reads all objects and deletes not reserved ones.
 After that showcases a few of functionality: